-We make sure all gifts and hospitality are within acceptable limits and will never offer or accept anything that could be perceived as an attempt to create a sense of obligation or otherwise inappropriately influence a business decision.
+We make sure any gifts and hospitality offered or received external to Laing O'Rourke are made on an exceptional basis only and have a clear business benefit.
+We will never offer or accept anything that could be perceived as an attempt to create a sense of obligation or otherwise inappropriately influence a business decision.